zwolabs/zwolabs.github.io/_posts/2025-02-13-ransom-for-privacy.md

 categories:
   - ransom
   - mail
+  - bitcoin
 tags:
-  - bitcoin
 ---

 This is what a ransomware extortion looks like when it comes by email.
-As a rule, not only your email address is the recipient address in your client, but also the sender address
+As a rule, not only your email address is the recipient address in your client, but also the sender address.

-For good reason I have removed the email address and also the Bitcoin address.
+For good reason we have removed the email address and also the Bitcoin address.

+As is so often the case, fear and time pressure are at work.
+Of course, the recipient has not paid.

 >Subject Hey, you have forgotten something
 >